 Project Launch: Toolkit on the Investor Responsibility to Respect Human Rights

 The Investor Alliance for Human Rights has launched a flagship project to develop a Toolkit on the Investor Responsibility to Respect Human Rights.
+The Toolkit was released on May 19, 2020.
+Read the concept note here.

 Investors, like all business actors, have a responsibility to respect human rights and should act with due diligence in line with the UN Guiding Principles on Business in Human Rights, the OECD Guidelines for Multinational Enterprises, and the 2017 OECD guidance document Responsible Business Conduct for Institutional Investors.